Xiaomi Cooks Up Palm Size Intel Mini-PC, Starting at $149

 According to a recent Gizmochina report, Xiaomi has launched a crowdfunding campaign to bring the brand's Ningmei Rubik’s Cube Mini to the market.

 Xiaomi's upcoming mini-PC utilizes a similar recipe as the Chuwi Larkbox and GMK NucBox.
 The device measures 62 x 62 x 42mm, which is around the size of a Rubik's Cube.
-That's probably where Xiaomi drew its inspiration for the mini-PC.
+That's probably where Xiaomi drew its inspiration for naming the mini-PC.
 The Ningmei Rubik’s Cube Mini features a metallic body, but Xiaomi still managed to keep the weight at only 145g.

 A Celeron J4125 processor from Intel powers Xiaomi's latest mini-PC.
 The Celeron J4125 is a quad-core 10W chip that lacks Hyper-Threading and comes with a 2-GHz base clock and 2.7-GHz boost clock.
 A small cooling fan actively keeps the Celeron J4125's operating temperatures under control.
 On the graphics side, the Celeron J4125 incorporates the Intel UHD Graphics 600 engine with 12 Execution Units (EUs) that operate between 250 MHz and 750 MHz.